julianhille/MuhammaraJS/docs/Show-primitives.md

 Once a Page is created you can use its content context to add images, text and primitives.
 This passage explains about the high level methods available for drawing primitives.
-Note that in addition to what's described here there are methods to draw primitives using all the PDF operators, explained in [[Use the PDF drawing operators]]
+Note that in addition to what's described here there are methods to draw primitives using all the PDF operators, explained in [Use the PDF drawing operators](./Use-the-pdf-drawing-operators.md).

 A code sample for using the methods explained here is available in [here](../tests/HighLevelContentContext.js).